ea-mtenhoor/slack_memory_monitoring/README.md

 # slack_memory_monitoring
 This script monitors memory utilization on a linux server, and sends notifications to a slack channel when thresholds are crossed.
+The script will write out a file named previousState every time a threshold is crossed.

 ## Usage
 It is recommended to run this script as a cronjob every minute.
-The script will write out a file named previousState every time it runs.
-This file allows it to determine if a threshold has been crossed, as compared to the previous run.

 `* * * * * /root/monitoring/check_memory_v2.sh`